cockpit-project/cockpit/HACKING.md

     npm run eslint

-Violations of some rules can be fixed automatically by:
+Most rule violations can be automatically fixed by running:

     npm run eslint:fix

 Rules configuration can be found in the `.eslintrc.json` file.

 During fast iterative development, you can also choose to not run eslint.
-This speeds up the build and avoids build failures due to e. g.  ill-formatted comments or unused identifiers:
+This can speed up the build and avoid build failures due to ill-formatted comments, unused identifiers, and other JavaScript-related issues:

     make ESLINT=0

 ## Running stylelint

-Cockpit uses [Stylelint](https://stylelint.io/) to automatically check CSS code style in `.css` and `scss` files.
+Cockpit uses [Stylelint](https://stylelint.io/) to automatically check CSS code style in `.css` and `.scss` files.

 The linter is executed within every build as a webpack preloader.